russmckendrick/blog/content/tunes/2023-10-09-listened-to-this-week/index.md

 title: "What did I listen to in week 40?"
 date: "2023-10-09"
 draft: false
 summary: "Explore the mesmerizing psychedelic realms of Pink Floyd.
-Their timeless compositions will transport you to an ethereal sonic universe
+Their timeless compositions will transport you to an ethereal sonic universe"
 cover:
     image: "/img/weekly-tunes-009.png"
     relative: false